There are several acts by the name of Disturbed;

 On February 8, 2012, it was announced that John Moyer is Heavy Metal supergroup Adrenaline Mob's new bass player.
 John made his onstage debut with the group on March 12, at New York City’s Hiro Ballroom, a day before the release of the band's debut full-length album, Omertá.
 On April 21, 2012, to commemorate Record Store Day, Disturbed released "The Collection".
 It is a box set featuring the band's five full length studio albums in 140 gram vinyl LPs.
 In May 2012 Draiman announced his new project, an industrial metal band called Device.
 Draiman has released information regarding the future of Disturbed and his new project Device.
 He has stated that Device will release their self-titled debut album on April 9, 2013.
 The album will feature many guest musicians from various metal bands.
 Donegan, guitarist for Disturbed, also stated to a journalist for MTV that the future for Disturbed was unclear.
 "I don't have a clear answer , because I'm not sure where everybody's head's at at the moment other than we're having a great time out on tour, we're going out big, we're carrying big production, we wanna end this on a big note," he said.
 "I think we're not ready to sit down and have the discussions of when we wanna get back together or if we're gonna.
 So we're kind of winging it."

 On April 25, 2013, it was announced that guitarist Dan Donegan and drummer Mike Wengren had begun a new project with Evans Blue singer Dan Chandler, Fight or Flight.
-Their debut album, Life by Design? has been set for release on July 23.
+Their debut album, Life by Design? was released on July 23.

 Official site: http://www.disturbed1.com